 Aside from Java itself, Scala is by far the most popular of the many JVM languages.
 If you're developing for Android, or a similar JVM-only platform, or otherwise need out-of-the-box cross-platform compatibility, but the performance of a compiled language, Scala is the way to go.

 On coursera you can find great introduction to Scala by Martin Odersky.

 Con Static type system inherits cruft from Java

-And is still less powerful than Haskell's.
+The type system is too complicated yet still less powerful than Haskell's.